Asylum quarterly report

-- First time applicant for international protection is a person who lodged an application for asylum for the first time in a given Member State.
-The indicator 'First time asylum applicants' excludes repeat applicants i.e. persons applying for asylum more than once in one country and therefore more accurately presents the number of persons applying for international protection in the EU Member States.
+- First-time applicant for international protection is a person who lodged an application for asylum for the first time in a given Member State.
+The indicator 'First-time asylum applicants' excludes repeated applicants i.e. persons applying for asylum more than once in one country and therefore more accurately presents the number of persons applying for international protection in the EU Member States.
 The use of this indicator is possible as all Member States are able to provide it to Eurostat since 2014.

-- Data on first instance decisions relate to decisions on applications granted to all asylum applicants i.e. First time asylum applicants and Repeat asylum applicants.
+- Data on first instance decisions relate to decisions on applications granted to all asylum applicants i.e. first-time asylum applicants and repeated asylum applicants.

 - Total decisions equal to positive decisions plus negative decisions.